-The 2024 Annual Meeting of Shareholders (the "Meeting") of Nauticus Robotics, Inc. ("Nauticus," "we," "our," "us," or the "Company") will be held on May 28, 2024 at 12:00 pm CDT.
-The Meeting will be conducted at 1301 McKinney Street, Suite 5100, Houston, Texas 77010.
+The 2025 Annual Meeting of Shareholders (the "Meeting") of Nauticus Robotics, Inc. ("Nauticus," "we," "our," "us," or the "Company") will be held on June 9, 2025 at 10:00 am CDT.
+The Meeting will be conducted at 1550 Lamar Street, Suite 2000, Houston, Texas 77010.
 At the Meeting, shareholders will be asked to consider and vote on the following matters:

-- 1. The election of two Class II directors, to serve until the Company's annual meeting to be held in 2027; - 2.
-The Ratification of Whitley Penn, LLP as our independent registered accounting firm; and - 3.
-An amendment to the Company's 2022 Incentive Plan to increase the number of available shares to 25,000,000.
+- 1. The election of one Class III director, to serve until the Company's annual meeting to be held in 2028; - 2.
+The Ratification of Whitley Penn, LLP as our independent registered accounting firm; - 3.
+An amendment to the Company's 2022 Omnibus Incentive Plan to increase the number of available shares to 2,750,000; - 4.
+A proposal authorizing the Board of Directors of the Company to enact a reverse split of its shares at a ratio between one to two and one to nine in the Board's discretion; and - 5.
+A proposal to adjourn the Meeting to a later date or dates, if necessary or appropriate, to permit further solicitation and vote of proxies in the event that there are insufficient votes for, or otherwise in connection with, one or more of the other proposals to be voted on at the Meeting

 These items are more fully described in the following pages, which are made part of this notice.
-Shareholders of record at the close of business on April 16, 2024 are entitled to notice of and to vote at the Meeting or any adjournments, postponements or continuation thereof.
+Shareholders of record at the close of business on April [•], 2025 are entitled to notice of and to vote at the Meeting or any adjournments, postponements or continuation thereof.

-We intend to mail a Notice of Annual Meeting of Shareholders (the "Notice"), proxy materials and our 2023 Annual Report (which includes our 2023 Annual Report on Form 10-K).
-We expect our 2023 Annual Report and proxy materials to be available on or about April 29, 2024.
+We intend to mail a Notice of Annual Meeting of Shareholders (the "Notice"), proxy materials and our 2024 Annual Report (which includes our 2024 Annual Report on Form 10-K).
+We expect our 2024 Annual Report and proxy materials to be available on or about April [29], 2025.
 You will need the control number printed on your Notice, proxy card or voting instruction card in order to vote.
 A list of shareholders of record will be available during the Meeting for inspection by shareholders for any legally valid purpose relating to the Meeting.
+In addition, for the ten days prior to the Annual Meeting, the list will be available for examination by any shareholder of record for a legally valid purpose by contacting our Corporate Secretary at our corporate headquarters.

 Your vote is very important.
 We urge you to review the proxy materials and vote as soon as possible, whether or not you plan to attend the Meeting.
-Important Notice Regarding the Availability of Proxy Materials: This Notice of Annual Meeting of Shareholders, the Proxy Statement and the 2023 Annual Report are available free of charge at the "Investor Relations" section of our website at www.nauticusrobotics.com.
+Important Notice Regarding the Availability of Proxy Materials: This Notice of Annual Meeting of Shareholders, the Proxy Statement and the 2024 Annual Report are available free of charge at the "Investor Relations" section of our website at www.nauticusrobotics.com.